** This feature is only available to users on an Enterprise plan **

 What can a delegate do?

-A delegate will be able to perform this tasks on behalf of the main user
+A delegate will be able to perform these tasks on behalf of the main user

 What can a delegator do?